 In SAP, a number range is specified for each document types in SAP to generate a unique number which can be refereed always to track back the original transaction.

-Each transaction number in SAP is selected from this number range.
+Each transaction number is selected from this number range.
 One number range can be used for several document types.

 Followings are standard document types in SAP;